quantvc/python-stdnet/docs/source/index.rst

 Python Stdnet
 ======================

-.. rubric:: Object data mapper and advanced query manager for redis.
+.. rubric:: Object data mapper and advanced query manager for non relational databases.
+Designed to work with Redis_ data-store, it now has an experimental implementation for Mongodb_.

+The object-data mapper greatly facilitates the management and retrieval of large data-sets.
+It requires ``python 2.6`` up to ``python 3.3`` single code base.
+There are over 600 tests with a coverage of about 90%.

+**The library is stable, used in production and continuously maintained**.

 .. _requirements: